United Federal Credit Union

-United Federal Credit Union (UFCU) is a federally chartered credit union based in St. Joseph, Michigan with a 74-year history.
-Originally chartered in 1949, UFCU has more than 186,000 Members in all 50 states and the District of Columbia.
-The credit union assets in excess of $3.8 billion as of December 2022.
-United has 35 branches in six states: Michigan, Ohio, Indiana, Nevada, North Carolina, and Arkansas.
+United Federal Credit Union (UFCU) is an American federally chartered credit union based in St. Joseph, Michigan.
+Originally chartered in 1949, UFCU has more than 190,000 Members in all 50 states and the District of Columbia.
+The credit union assets in excess of $4.0 billion as of October 2025.
+United has 39 branches in seven states: Michigan, Ohio, Indiana, Nevada, North Carolina, Pennsylvania, and Arkansas.
 United Federal Credit Union offers a diverse array of products and services for businesses and individuals, include checking and savings accounts; auto loans, RV and boat loans, credit cards; mortgage, construction, and lot loans; home equity loans, and lines of credit; business accounts, loans, and credit cards.